IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 : The `ansible.builtin.command` module is used to run a custom Python script to configure switch ports.

-When we run the playbook, we get the following output.
+When you run the playbook, you get the following output.

 ```bash